US successfully tests missile defense system

 An official with the US Department of Defense told CNN the test is not related to North Korea's recent intercontinental ballistic missile (ICBM) launch.

-Each THAAD system is comprised of five major components: interceptors, launchers, a radar, a fire control unit and support equipment, according to Lockheed Martin, the security and aerospace company that serves as the prime contractor for the equipment.
+Each THAAD system is comprised of five major components: interceptors, launchers, a radar, a fire control unit and support equipment, according to Lockheed Martin, the security and aerospace company that serves as the prime contractor.

 It's is designed to shoot down short, medium and intermediate ballistic missiles with shorter ranges than the ICBM that North Korea launched July 4.

-The radar first detects an incoming missile, those manning the system identify the threat then a launcher mounted to a truck fires a projectile, which Lockheed Martin calls an "interceptor," at the ballistic missile in the hopes of destroying it using kinetic energy -- basically just its sheer speed.
+The radar first detects an incoming missile.
+Those manning the system identify the threat, then a launcher mounted to a truck fires a projectile, which Lockheed Martin calls an "interceptor," at the ballistic missile in the hopes of destroying it using kinetic energy -- basically just its sheer speed.

 Some analysts liken it to shooting down a bullet with another bullet.

-Tensions on the Peninsula
+Tensions on the peninsula

+In the wake of the ICBM test, the US military and intelligence communities began to take a second look at the latest intelligence about North Korea's nuclear warhead program, according to two US defense officials.

+North Korea has previously claimed it has successfully miniaturized a nuclear warhead that could go on the front end of an intercontinental ballistic missile.

+Though analysts say it's quite difficult to verify that claim, US commanders have decided, for the purposes of planning military options, they have to assume Pyongyang has that capability.

+"I know there's some debate about the miniaturization advancements made by Pyongyang," Adm.
+Harry Harris, head of US Pacific Command, said in a speech last month.
+"I take him at his word.
+I must assume his claims are true -- I know his aspirations certainly are."

-The escalation of Pyongyang's nuclear program has prompted a closer look at the effectiveness of missile defense systems maintained by the US and its allies.
+The escalation of Pyongyang's nuclear program also has prompted a closer look at the effectiveness of missile defense systems maintained by the United States and its allies.

 The US military had already begun deploying the THAAD system in South Korea earlier this year, much to the chagrin of some of Seoul's neighbors.

-Its presence vociferously opposed by China, Russia and North Korea, which all say THAAD is fueling an arms race.
+Its presence is vociferously opposed by China, Russia and North Korea, which all say THAAD is fueling an arms race.
 Analysts note that Beijing's biggest concern is likely that THAAD's powerful radar could be used to snoop inside China and negate its own deterrent capabilities.

-But the system has detractors in South Korea as well.
+But the system has detractors in South Korea, as well.
 THAAD's deployment was approved by disgraced ex-President Park Geun-hye, who is currently on trial in a corruption scandal.
 Her more dovish successor, Moon Jae-in, campaigned on a promise to put the issue to the country's Parliament.

-Moon has suspend the THAAD deployment pending an environmental impact assessment.
+Moon has suspended the THAAD deployment, pending an environmental impact assessment.

 Earlier tests